 A tutorial on Racing Rules (.pdf 428 KB) intended for new skippers and useful to all may be found here.

-Download the Racing Rules of Sailing 2013-2016 (.pdf 850 KB) here.
+Download the Racing Rules of Sailing 2017-2020 (.pdf 1.6 MB) here.

-Download a study version that explains the (2013-2016) changes and why they were made (.pdf 1.5 MB) here.
+Download a study version that explains the (2017-2020) changes and why they were made (.pdf 2.2 MB) here.

 A fun, interactive sailing rules learning game is here.

 The RG65 is the second class raced by the Club.
 Almost a new class for AMYA, it has been raced in South America since the 1950's, and in Europe for several years.
 We have been racing the RG65 class yacht since 2008.
 This boat is a "Development" class in that it may be modified by the owner for enhanced performance.
-The primary restrictions on the boat are length, 65 cm (about 25.5"), sail area 2250 sq cm (450 sq inches) and mast height 110 cm (about 43").
+The primary restrictions on the boat are length, 65 cm (25.5"), sail area 2250 sq cm (450 sq inches) and mast height 110 cm (43").
 Hull, keel, and sail shapes are open.
 The ready-to-sail weight is generally less than 3 pounds.
 This boat seems well suited for the size of our pond, and is easy to transport in any vehicle.
 We hosted the first National Championship Race for this class in November 2010.
 RG65 class rules may be found at the RG65 class owners site We also race a restriced class version of the RG65, the Dragon Force 65, available ready to race for about $200 plus shipping.
 More information on this restricted class can be found at the DF 65 class owner's site